nlskrg/linear_time_assignments_for_graph_matching/README.md

 Run `ant` to build `ged.jar` from source.

 ## Data sets
 The repository contains the datasets Letter-low and AIDS only.
 Further data sets are available from the website [Benchmark Data Sets for Graph Kernels](http://graphkernels.cs.tu-dortmund.de).
-Please note that our linear time implementation does not support graphs having discrete and continous labels.
+Please note that our linear time implementation does not support graphs having both discrete and continous labels.

 ## Terms and conditions
 When using our code please cite our ICDM 2019 paper.